Parents Music Resource Center: Opposing witnesses

 Dee Snider, frontman and lead singer of the heavy metal band Twisted Sister, testified that he "[did] not support ...
 [RIAA president] Gortikov's unnecessary and unfortunate decision to agree to a so-called generic label on some selected records".
 Like John Denver, Snider felt that his music had been misinterpreted.
 He defended the Twisted Sister songs "Under the Blade", which had been interpreted by the PMRC as referring to sadomasochism, bondage, and rape, and "We're Not Gonna Take It", which the PMRC accused of promoting violence.
-Snider told the panel that "Under the Blade" was inspired by a band member's surgery and was about the fear he imagined one would experience undergoing surgery, announcing that "the only sadomasochism, bondage, and rape in this song is in the mind of Ms. Gore."
+Snider told the panel that "Under the Blade (song)" was inspired by a band member's surgery and was about the fear he imagined one would experience undergoing surgery, announcing that "the only sadomasochism, bondage, and rape in this song is in the mind of Ms. Gore."
 He further stated "Ms. Gore was looking for sadomasochism and bondage, and she found it.
 Someone looking for surgical references would have found it as well."
 Snider concluded that "The full responsibility for defending my children falls on the shoulders of my wife and I, because there is no one else capable of making these judgments for us."

 Notable snippets of audio from the hearing found their way into Zappa's audiocollage "Porn Wars", released on the Frank Zappa Meets the Mothers of Prevention album.
 Senators Gore, Hollings, Gorton, Hawkins, and others appeared.
 The album cover featured a parody of the RIAA warning label.
 The LP included a note to listeners to send to Zappa's Barking Pumpkin Records for a free Z-PAC, a printed information package that included transcripts of the committee hearing, and a letter from Zappa encouraging young people to register to vote.
 Zappa's full testimonial was released on a posthumous 2010 compilation called Congress Shall Make No Law...